feljost/fgpt/README.md

 | Who wrote 'Romeo and Juliet'? | The book 'Romeo and Juliet' by William Shakespeare was published in 1616. |
 | Summarize the plot of '1984' by George Orwell. | The plot of 1984 is a dystopian novel written by George Orwell.
 The story is set in the early 1980s and the protagonist, the protagonist, is a young, young person who is caught up in a dark, dreary world.
 As a result, there are many themes prevalent among the characters, which include betrayal, greed, and a need for power that is out of reach.
 The events and characters take shape, and the book is set in the future where the protagonist is confronted with a ... |

-There is still a lot of room for improvement, but the model generally is able to create proper answers and follow a 1-turn conversation.

-As the instruction finetuning data is 1-turn only, the model will generally only be able to awnser one question at a time (somewhat) reliably.
+As (for now) the instruction finetuning data is 1-turn only, the model will generally only be able to awnser one question at a time (somewhat) reliably.

 # Implementation Details

 FGPT follows the standard GPT-2 Large architecture (decoder-only transformer).
 It has a 32-layer depth with 24 attention heads and an embedding dimension of 1248.
 The vocabulary size is padded to 50,304 (the nearest multiple of 64 from the GPT2 tokenizer) and the context length is 1024 (dense attention).

-## Base Model Training
+## Pretraining

 The first step is training the model on a general text corpus of clean data.
 Just like Karpathy, I use Huggingface's [FineWeb-Edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) ataset which is an english-only high-quality text dataset.
 The dataset is fairly homogeneous, which makes it easier to train on than other commonly used datasets like OpenWebText.

 I make some changes to the dataloader functions in comparison to Karpathy's implementation.
 First, I split the FineWeb-Edu dataset at the document level, ensuring no document appears in both training and validation sets.
 This prevents data leakage and ensures a clean evaluation.
 Secondly, I also provide random batches of training data during training, and use a fixed validation batch throughout the training.
 The randomness of training data helps to avoid domain drift, as the documents of FineWeb-Edu can be very long and therefore the model just starts to memorize certain domains.
 This random approach was a game changer when trying to get the validation loss under 3.8 nats.

-## Instruction Finetuning
+## Supervised Finetuning (Instruction Finetuning)

 After the base model is trained, it is fine-tuned on a small instruction dataset so it behaves a bit more like a conversational assistant.
 The goal here isn’t to reach top performance but to help the model understand short question-answer patterns and simple user instructions.